cakedart/alx-system_engineering-devops/0x02-shell_redirections/README.md

-jumps to last ten lines
+jumps to first ten lines